Today's Sunday • 8 mins read

 Final Words

-That is the point at which they win and you are judged mentally unfit to remain in society.
+That’s the point at which they win, and you get judged as mentally unfit.

 • • •